-It’s all here, in words of those who lived this epic journey, supported by dozens of period photos and clever originals from award-winning artist Bill DeOre.
-In his Beyond The Big Shootout – 50 Years of Football’s Life Lessons author Mark S. McDonald has emerged from his own football past to create a historical narrative on a giant canvas, unlike any other.
+It’s all here, in words of those who lived this epic journey, supported by dozens of period photos and clever original illustrations from award-winning artist Bill DeOre.
+In his Beyond The Big Shootout – 50 Years of Football’s Life Lessons, author Mark S. McDonald has emerged from his own football past to create a historical narrative on a giant canvas, unlike any other.

 After reading this one, you will know.

 I’ve had seven knee operations, one knee replacement … with all that, I would still play again, because of the lessons that you learn.

 — Former University of Texas head coach and ESPN analyst Mack Brown, now head football coach at the University of North Carolina